core-wg/senml-spec/draft-jennings-core-senml.md

 Update Time
-: Update time.
-A
-  time in seconds that represents the maximum time before this sensor will provide an updated reading for a measurement.
+: A time in seconds that represents the maximum time before this sensor will provide an updated reading for a measurement.
 This can be used to detect the failure of sensors or communications path from the sensor.
 Optional.